sybila/biodivine-hctl-model-checker/benchmark_models/large-colored-models/README.md

-Sets of large coloured variants of several models originally obtained from the [biodivine-boolean-models](https://github.com/sybila/biodivine-boolean-models) repository.
+Sets of large coloured variants of several models originally obtained from our repository [biodivine-boolean-models](https://github.com/sybila/biodivine-boolean-models) repository.